About Latter-day Learning

 A Brief History of Latter-day Learning

-Latterdaylearning.org was created by LDS homeschoolers in partnership with American Heritage School, an LDS-oriented private school of 42 years located in American Fork, Utah.
+Latter-day Learning is the worldwide outreach of American Heritage School—an independent, LDS-oriented school of 44 years in American Fork, Utah.
 In response to continued requests to make the school’s educational resources available to LDS homeschoolers, the school began work on The Family School in mid-2011.
 Recognizing distinct differences between the format of classroom instruction and homeschool instruction, the school reached out to hundreds of local LDS homeschoolers through online surveys, homeschool conferences, focus groups, and in-home observations, in order to adequately understand how to go about such a task.

 736 North 1100 East